 Both of these accounts may be true.
 In the early years of the sport, no official name was given to pickleball.
 A year or two after the game was invented, however, the Pritchards did take in a cocker spaniel and name it Pickles.
 However it happened, the name stuck and pickleball is currently the fastest-growing racket sport in the United States.

-Whether you’re looking for pickleball court construction for your backyard, or you need a network of sport courts built to accommodate a variety of different games, Taylor Tennis Courts is more than happy to suit your needs.
-For more information about our sports court construction offerings, or to get a free, no-obligation estimate for your project, you can contact us today at (800) 558-3664.
+Whether you’re looking for pickleball court construction for your backyard, or you need a network of game courts built to accommodate a variety of different games, Taylor Tennis Courts is more than happy to suit your needs.
+For more information about our game court construction offerings, or to get a free, no-obligation estimate for your project, you can contact us today at (800) 558-3664.